Brobz/nuca_script/README.md

 There are four basic types in NucaScript:

  - Int
--> A natural number (internaly representend as a C++ long long)
+-> A natural number (internally representend as a C++ long long)
  - Float
--> A real number (internaly represented as a C++ long double)
+-> A real number (internally represented as a C++ long double)
  - String
- -> A sequence of characters (internaly represented  as a C++ string)
+ -> A sequence of characters (internally represented  as a C++ string)
  - Boolean
- -> A binary value that can be either True or False (internaly represented as a C++ bool)
+ -> A binary value that can be either True or False (internally represented as a C++ bool)

 Note that any and all declarations of any type must be done **before** the main method definition!

 There is also a special *object* type, but more on that later : )

-## **Basic Arithmetic**
+## **Basic Logic and Arithmetic**

-NucaScript supports all of the basic arithmetic operations, and a couple more!
+NucaScript supports all of the basic arithmetical and logic operators, and a couple more!
-P.S: Anything in between  a pair of /*/ is considered a comment, and is ignored by the compiler.
+Note: Anything in between  a pair of /*/ is considered a comment, and is ignored by the compiler.

     main () {
 	    println("Hello World!");